Partner spotlight: Finland

 Finland recognizes the importance of core funding to UN Women to provide a strong financial base for the full range of the organization’s mandate.
 Since 2014, Finland has remained among the top-four contributors to core resources.

-Between 2011 and 2017, the Government of Finland has provided an aggregate contribution of USD 125.4 million.
-In 2017, Finland was the fourth-largest core donor with USD 11.6 million and fifth-largest total government contributor with USD 18.6 million.
+Between 2011 and 2018, the Government of Finland provided an aggregate contribution of USD 142.9 million.
+In 2018, Finland was the fourth-largest regular resources contributor with USD 12.1 million and sixth-largest total government contributor with USD 17.4 million.

 The priorities of the Finnish Development Policy and UN Women’s mandate are closely aligned with a focus on reduction of poverty and inequality, the promotion of women’s rights, human rights, and sustainable development.
 With the support of the Government of Finland, UN Women works to advance the empowerment of women and girls with disabilities, strengthen women’s leadership and political participation, and foster women’s engagement in all aspects of peacebuilding.

 Together we have achieved

 From where I stand: “Always rely on yourself”